 The only compulsory subject at Stage 2 is the Activating Identities & Futures (AIF) running for one semester, which is offered at Year 11.
+AIF must be completed with a 'C-' grade or higher.

 To achieve your SACE, you must pass ('C-' grade or better) three full year subjects (worth 20 credits each) or the equivalent in VET.